Potential applications of graphene: Thermal management

 In 2011, researchers reported that a three-dimensional, vertically aligned, functionalized multilayer graphene architecture can be an approach for graphene-based thermal interfacial materials (TIMs) with superior thermal conductivity and ultra-low interfacial thermal resistance between graphene and metal.

 Graphene-metal composites can be used in thermal interface materials.

 Adding a layer of graphene to each side of a copper film increased the metal's heat-conducting properties up to 24%.
 This suggests the possibility of using them for semiconductor interconnects in computer chips.
 The improvement is the result of changes in copper's nano- and microstructure, not from graphene's independent action as an added heat conducting channel.
 High temperature chemical vapor deposition stimulates grain size growth in copper films.
 The larger grain sizes improve heat conduction.
 The heat conduction improvement was more pronounced in thinner copper films, which is useful as copper interconnects shrink.

 Attaching graphene functionalized with silane molecules increases its thermal conductivity (κ) by 15–56% with respect to the number density of molecules.
 This is because of enhanced in-plane heat conduction resulting from the simultaneous increase of thermal resistance between the graphene and the substrate, which limited cross-plane phonon scattering.
 Heat spreading ability doubled.

 However, mismatches at the boundary between horizontally adjacent crystals reduces heat transfer by a factor of 10.

-Waterproof coating

-Graphene could potentially usher in a new generation of waterproof devices whose chassis may not need to be sealed like today's devices.